May 2025 TOK essay titles

 Title 4: Do the ever-improving tools of an area of knowledge always result in improved knowledge?
 Discuss with reference to two areas of knowledge.

-Warm-up: Briefly discuss the difference and relationship between tools and knowledge.
+Warm-up: Describe the difference and relationship between tools and knowledge.
 Discuss how some tools are shared between AOKs, and how some tools are exclusive to one or two AOKs.
 Compare and contrast the tools of an AOK vs the general progress of technology, and how these tools adapted, endured, or were transformed by technology.

 When the title includes an explicit assumption, such as tools are always improving, this generally has to be at least briefly justified or characterized in the essay.
 It is often very difficult to write the essay when you mostly disagree with the assumption.
 It may be beneficial to voice minor reservations you have about the assumption, especially when backed with brief yet articulate examples.